Euclid Quick Data Release (Q1). A first view of the star-forming main sequence in the Euclid Deep Fields: Physical properties and validation

 The results are reported in Fig.\,\ref{fig:z_comparison}.
-In the left panel, we compare the photometric versus spectroscopic redshifts for the subset of reliable spectroscopic redshifts in our sample.
-These are almost equally divided between EDF-F and EDF-N, with only a handful (\num{123}) of objects in EDF-S. The trend we find using \Euclid real data is similar to what is shown in the previous section, with a non-negligible improvement when adding the two IRAC bands.
-In particular, compared to the same analysis performed without the addition of the two IRAC bands, the NMAD decreases from $0.06$ to $0.04$ and the fraction of outliers decreases from $26\%$ to $13\%$.
-In the central panels, we plot the normalised difference between spectroscopic and photometric redshifts, as a function of the stellar masses and the \gls{sfr}.
-We do not observe any troubling systematic trend, with the exception of the (expected) behaviour in which galaxies mistakenly placed at higher redshift -- mostly those with $(z_{\rm spec} - z_{\rm phot})/(1+z_{\rm spec}) > -1$ -- are found with a wrong higher \gls{sfr}, so some caution must be taken when dealing with those high-$z$ galaxies, or with $\sfrwun > 2.4$.
+In the left panel, we compare the photometric and spectroscopic redshifts for the subset of reliable spectroscopic redshifts in our sample.
+These are almost equally divided between EDF-F and EDF-N, with only a select number (\num{123}) of objects in EDF-S. The trend we find using \Euclid real data is similar to what is shown in the previous section, with a non-negligible improvement when adding the two IRAC bands.
+To put it in quantitive terms, compared to the same analysis performed without the two IRAC bands (not shown in Fig.\,\ref{fig:z_comparison}) the NMAD decreases from $0.06$ to $0.04$ and the fraction of outliers decreases from $26\%$ to $13\%$.
+In the central panels, we show the normalised difference between spectroscopic and photometric redshifts, as a function of the stellar masses and the \gls{sfr}.
+We do not observe any troubling systematic trend, with the exception of the (expected) behaviour in which galaxies mistakenly placed at higher redshift -- mostly those with $(z_{\rm spec} - z_{\rm phot})/(1+z_{\rm spec}) > -1$ -- are found with an incorrect higher \gls{sfr}, so some caution must be taken when dealing with those high-$z$ galaxies, or with $\sfrwun > 2.4$.
+In terms of observed bias, we find a negligible value of $+0.01$, well below the typical uncertainties associated with photo-$z$s (see below).